HaimengBai/431slides/wrapup/README.md

 This is the place for all of Dr. Love's communications after our final class.

+## For everyone who's completed the project, a course grade is now available.

 ## Quiz 3 Grades are Complete

 - **NEW!** The answer sketch is now posted above, and you'll receive an email with your grade at your CWRU account (I sent them at 10 AM on Thursday 2017-12-14) and that email will let you see how you did on each question and overall.

 ## Appealing Homework Grades

-I received Google Form requests to appeal homework grades from the following people.
+I received Google Form requests to appeal homework grades from five people, all of whom have heard back from me via email.

-1. Nik Krieger
-2. Chaim Domb
-3. Sandra Silva
-4. Ryan Honomichl
-5. Preeti Pathak

 ## Course Evaluation for The University